afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > put_moderation_request(moderation_request_content)
 Create new or override old moderation request.

-Create new or override old moderation request.
 Make sure that moderation request has content IDs which points to your own image slots.

 ### Parameters